grd349/PBjam/README.rst

 Contributing
 ------------
-If you want to raise and issue or contribute code to PBjam, see the `guidelines on contributing <CONTRIBUTING.rst>`_.
+If you want to raise and issue or contribute code to PBjam, see the `guidelines on contributing <https://github.com/grd349/PBjam/blob/master/CONTRIBUTING.rst>`_.

 Authors